woc-hack/kjd/Process.md

 ## 1. Get data on vulnerability fixes (cve, commit, file path, author date, vulnerability date)

-Data is downloaded from https://github.com/secureIT-project/CVEfixes and read into an sqllite database.
+Data is downloaded from https://github.com/secureIT-project/CVEfixes and read into an SQLlite3 database.
 The database contains information on vulnerabilities and their fixing commits.
-Additionally fixing commits are connected to file changes.

-Data is queried with the following query:
+Data is extracted into a CSV file `data/cvefixes.csv` by the script `extract-cvefixes-data.py`.
-_TODO: add query_

 ## 2. Join vulnerability data with WoC blobs: c2fbb (cve, commit, file path, author date, vulnerability date, path name in WoC, fixed blob, vulnerable blob)